Avro Lancaster: Crew accommodation

+Compared with other contemporary aircraft, the Lancaster was not an easy aircraft to escape from as its nose emergency hatch was only 22 × 26.5 in in size; only 15 per cent of the crew of downed Lancasters were able to bail out successfully.
+In contrast, in a Halifax or Stirling (which both had an escape hatch 2 in wider), 25 per cent of downed aircrew bailed out successfully.
+In American bombers (albeit in daylight raids where the escaping crew could better see what to do) the success rate was as high as 50 per cent.
+British scientist Freeman Dyson, at that time a 19-year-old member of Bomber Command's Operational Research Section who had yet to win a degree, wrote after the war of how the Operational Research Section gathered these statistics by studying lists of aviators who survived the loss of their bombers to reappear in POW camps.
+The Operational Research Section's attempts to have the Lancaster escape hatch improved were unsuccessful.

 On the roof of the bomb bay the pilot and flight engineer sat side by side under the expansive canopy, with the pilot sitting on the left on a raised portion of the floor (almost all British bombers, and most German bombers, had only a single pilot seat as opposed to the American practice of carrying two pilots, or at least having controls for two pilots installed).
 The flight engineer sat on a collapsible seat (known as a "second dicky seat") to the pilot's right, with the fuel selectors and gauges on a panel behind him and to his right.
 The pilot and other crew members could use the panel above the cockpit as an auxiliary emergency exit while the mid-upper gunner was expected to use the rear entrance door to leave the aircraft.
 The tail gunner escaped by rotating his turret to the rear, opening the door in the back of the turret, passing into the fuselage, and clipping on a parachute that was hung on the side wall.
 He could then exit through the rear entrance door.